 Registered Staff Hours

-It should also be noted that this nursing home's inspection score outpaced its overall grade.
-In fact, we gave it a B+ for its inspections rating, which is one of our better scores.
-We weigh several aspects of a nursing home's inspection report in computing these inspection scores.
-One key factor is health deficiencies.
-You should keep in mind that the severity of deficiencies is usually more meaningful than the number of deficiencies, as some are relatively minor.
+In addition to receiving a strong overall grade, this nursing home fared even better in our inspections category which is associated with the nursing home's recent inspection reports.
+We awarded it an A for that area, which is one of our best scores.
+We weigh several aspects of a nursing home's inspection report in determining these inspection scores.
+One critical factor is health deficiencies.
+You should keep in mind that the severity of deficiencies is usually more important than the quantity of deficiencies, as some deficiencies end up being relatively insignificant.
 This particular nursing home had just a single deficiency on its inspection report and it was not one deemed to pose a threat to patient health or safety.
-Based on this, we had positive view of this nursing home's inspections.
+Even some of the best nursing homes receive an occasional ding on their inspection report.

 Short-term Care Quality